RobbinLawDMIT2018/dotnet-demos/dotnet6/fa-security-demo-ebike/eBike-specs/Addendum-Security/ReadMe.md

 }
 ```

-Then create a query model of the staff member.
+In the ViewModels folder create another .cs file.
+In this file create a query model of the staff member.

 ```csharp
 public class StaffMember : IIdentifyEmployee